matt516/home-cybersecurity-lab-network/setup/pfsense.md

 ## Summary

 pfSense Community Edition was installed on an older Intel-based Mac as a temporary firewall platform for the lab.
 The installation required external storage and a USB Ethernet adapter because the hardware did not have a sufficient number of built-in Ethernet interfaces.
+After getting it set up, it was dropping the connection to the LAN so I had to replace the mac with a mini Vault PC.
+Now with the Vault in place it has 4 ethernet ports, one is being used for WAN coming from the nest router and one for the LAN travelling to the switch.

 ## Installation Process